davidck/Moo-Lazy-Loader/README.md

 LazyLoader
 ==========

-Allows your application to load in external classes and lets you control when you want to instantiate the external class.
+Allows your application to load in external classes and lets you control when you want to instantiate the loaded class.

+This is useful if you are building a large website and are packaging all your classes into one JavaScript file.
+Sometimes you want some scripts to be deferred and requested only when it is needed.
+This is when LazyLoader will be useful to you.

 ![Screenshot](http://www.staticdynamic.ca/reol/LazyLoader/icon.png)